-If we take a look at the powerful relational DBMS database models Snowflake and Amazon’s Redshift, there are more similarities than differences.
+If we take a look at the powerful relational DBMS database models, Redshift and Snowflake, there are more similarities than differences.
 However, these differences are quite significant.

 Table of Contents: